 Why links break and how to prevent that from happening?

-Pages was deleted or moved
+Pages get deleted or moved

-The URL structure got changed
+The URL structure changes

 yourdomain.com/blog/post-title